Wet weather contingency plan: tips and advice

 the stuff we fit into the hall and the classrooms.'

-else carries on.'
+but everything else carries on.'

 Sally Sommerville: 'Pray and hope there is no

 rain!
 We have very limited wet weather options due to space so just

 put up gazebos over the stalls and keep our fingers crossed!'

 Claire Sands: 'We have cancelled a couple of

 times due to weather as our biggest money makers are the BBQ and